Linux Virtual Delivery Agent

 • We recommend you use SQLite for VDI mode only and use PostgreSQL for a hosted shared desktops delivery model.

 • For manual installations, you must install SQLite, PostgreSQL, or both manually.
+You can use a custom version of PostgreSQL instead of the version provided by your Linux distribution.
 If you install both SQLite and PostgreSQL, you can specify one of them to use by editing /etc/xdl/db.conf after installing the Linux VDA package.

 Install PostgreSQL